This video blog from the Masked Arab presents errors he finds in Zakir Naik videos addressing science and the Qurʾān.

 This undated clip from the German TV show “Welt der Wunder” suggests a method by which science traveled from the Middle East via rulers who were familiar with both Christian and Islamic cultures and supported local Muslim scholars.

-This compilation form of a video blog by IrishInfidel shows a brief clip from “Let the Quran Speak” discussing the idea of an expanding universe and then shows other verses of the Qurʾān in order to demonstrate that Shabir Ally’s interpretation (which is scientifically accurate) is incorrect.
+This compilation from of a video blog by IrishInfidel shows a brief clip from “Let the Quran Speak” discussing the idea of an expanding universe and then shows other verses of the Qurʾān in order to demonstrate that Shabir Ally’s interpretation (which is scientifically accurate) is incorrect.

 This video compilation shows interactions between the Hamza Tzortzis and Adnan Rashid and three atheist scholars at the World Atheist Convention 2011 in Dublin Ireland, June 2011.